kcri-tz/sans/README.md

 Please note the installation instructions regsarding the default maximum *k*-mer size of Bifrost in its README.
 If your Bifrost libraries have been compiled for 64 bit, change the SANS makefile accordingly (easy to see how).

+If during the compilation, the bifrost library files are not found, make sure that the corresponding folder is found as include path by the C++ compiler.
+You may have to add
+`-I/usr/local/include` (with the corresponding folder) to the CFLAGS in the makefile.

 ## Usage: